nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 - Possibility to tinker with some new tech

 All of this sounds quite awesome, but everything goes at a price.
-Among the drawbacks one can easilly name:
+Among the drawbacks one can easily name:

-- Potential security risks linked with a lack of profficiency and tech knowledge of the user
+- Potential security risks linked with a lack of proficiency and tech knowledge of the user
 - Potential lower reliability in cases of electricity outages and unforeseen events

 At this point it's important to weight the risks and your ability to take them.